 The general consensus is that it’s simply not worth importing a vehicle Down Under unless it’s a luxury or classic that will increase in value over time – although you still need to be careful here; after a certain value you face paying duties on these types of car under the Luxury Car Tax scheme.

 Customs rules regarding asbestos

-The Australian Customs and Border Protection Service has announced new rules relating to the import of motor vehicles when it comes to asbestos.
+In 2017 the Australian Customs and Border Protection Service announced new rules relating to the import of motor vehicles when it comes to asbestos.

 It will now be the sole responsibility of the vehicle's owner to make sure their import has had the necessary checks for asbestos and that any components found to contain it are completely replaced.
 Evidence must then be provided to your import broker and Australian Border Force officials that the checks have been made and any changes have taken place.

 Failure to comply with this will result in a lengthy delay in releasing the vehicle, as well as heavy fines.

 In short, there’s a LOT to consider when getting your vehicle to Australia; don’t underestimate the time and patience involved in the process.

 For more detailed information on the restrictions and regulations involved in shipping a car to Australia, please click here.